Trios / Solos

 Trios / Solos is an album by American jazz guitarist Ralph Towner with Glen Moore recorded over two days in November 1972 and released on ECM June the following year.
-The session features guest appearances from tabla player Colin Walcott and oboist Paul McCandless.
+The session features guest appearances from tabla player Collin Walcott and oboist Paul McCandless.

 Reception

 At AllMusic, critic Thom Jurek gave the album four stars, stating, "While Trios/Solos has its moments of pure unadulterated noodling yawn, there are more than enough dimensions where the four elements meet and spark to compensate."